Joe Wallace: Biography

-In 1940, when Mackenzie King invoked the War Measures Act, making Communist activities effectively illegal, Wallace and more than 100 other leftists were arrested and placed in internment camps.
+Following 1940, when Mackenzie King invoked the War Measures Act, making Communist activities effectively illegal, more than 100 leftists were arrested and placed in internment camps.
 Wallace was imprisoned between 8 March 1941 and October 1942.

 After his time in prison, Wallace released his first volume of poetry, Night Is Ended (1942), which included personal and political poems, some of them written during his internment in Hull.
 The book included an endorsement by Canadian poet E.J.
 Pratt.
 Wallace then trained to support the war effort by working as a lathe operator at Ferranti Electric in Toronto, where he helped organize a union.
 After the war, he found work as a hospital caretaker.

-In 1952, he help establish the literary magazine New Frontiers and served as one of the first members of the editorial committee.
+In 1952, he helped establish the literary magazine New Frontiers and served as one of the first members of the editorial committee.
 The magazine survived for five years.
 During this time he also published a small collection, All My Brothers (1953), which the critic Northrop Frye said was "sometimes laboured" and "sometimes also clear and precise" and "demonstrated the sheer intensity of the Marxist view of the capitalist world."
 Another small collection, Hi Sister, Hi Brother!
 (1956) followed.

-In early 1957, Wallace traveled to the Soviet Union and People's Republic of China and spent ten months there.
+In early 1957, Wallace traveled to the Soviet Union and the People's Republic of China and spent ten months there.
 He found his poetry known and appreciated.
 An anthology of his work was published in Moscow in 1958.
 He returned in 1960, staying until 1963, and another book was published there in 1964.
 His books circulated in thousands of copies in both English and Russian.